-Fortunately exploitation of au pairs is a rare occurrence.
-Less than five percent of the queries received by AuPairWorld are complaints, and only a fraction of these are to do with disagreements regarding working hours or tasks.
+Fortunately, exploitation of au pairs is a very rare occurrence.
+Less than five percent of the queries received by AuPairWorld are complaints, and only a fraction of these have to do with disagreements regarding au pair working hours

-What is an au pair, in fact?
-Au pair means "on an equal footing", and this is exactly how an au pair stay should be organised.
-Having an au pair is like having an older daughter or son on a temporary basis, who supports the host family with childcare and light housework.
-The au pair receives pocket money for these services, and as a fully entitled family member is given room and board with the host family as well as the possibility of attending a language course.
+What is an au pair exactly?
+In French, "au pair" means "on an equal footing", and this is exactly how an au pair stay should be organised.
+Having an au pair is like having an older daughter or son on a temporary basis who supports the host family with childcare and light housework.
+The aupair receives pocket moneyfor these services, and as a fully entitled family members is given room and board with the host family as well as the possibility of attending alanguage course.
 The aim on both sides is cultural exchange - in a protected family environment.

 An au pair is not a cleaning lady or a housekeeper and is certainly not to be seen as a cheap source of labour.
-In the various countries throughout the world, there are specific guidelines and regulations pertaining to working hours, pocket money and permitted activities.
-Both au pairs and host families must conform with these provisions.
+In the various countries throughout the world, there are specific guidelines and regulations pertaining to working hours, pocket money and appropriate au pair duties.
+Both au pairs and host families must conforms with these provisions.

 Because the au pair is part of the host family, the border between working time and leisure time is often fluid and not so clearly defined.
 Setting the table, eating dinner together, minding the children while watching television: for some this is part of the shared family life, for others working time.
-Such matters need to be specifically discussed and agreed.
+Such matters need to be discussed on an ongoing basis and au pairs and families need to come to clear and mutually acceptable agreements.
 Au pairing also means being flexible – on both sides.
 Perhaps as an au pair you work longer on one day, but for that you have another day free.
 With such arrangements it is important that a balance is maintained, and each side needs to do its part to ensure mutual fairness.

 If you have the feeling that your host family is not keeping to the agreements that have been made, you should take action: